youxiberlin/bertech-meetups/README.md

-## Berlin Tech Meetups Explorer
+## Bertech Meetups

-my final project at Ironhack Berlin 2018
+Created this website as my final project at a coding bootcamp Ironhack in September 2018.

+This is MERN stack application where users can find out upcoming tech-related meetups in Berlin.
+The data is from Meetup.com API.

+### Technologies used

+HTML5, Sass, Javascript, React, Node.js, MongoDB, Express, Bootstrap, Meetup.com API, Google Map API, Reactstrap, google-map-react

 <img src="./screenshot.png">